leapor/GMMensemble/README.md

 Source code repository for:

-"Unsupervised classification of the Northwestern European seas based on satellite altimetry data" Lea Poropat , Dan(i) Jones , Simon D. A. Thomas , and Céline Heuzé
+"Unsupervised classification of the northwestern European seas based on satellite altimetry data" by Lea Poropat , Dan(i) Jones , Simon D. A. Thomas , and Céline Heuzé

+Using an ensemble of Gaussian Mixture Models (GMMs) with altimetry data to find the regions of similar interannual to decadal sea level variability in the seas of northwestern Europe.

 The preprint can be cited as: